windriver-codecamp/BigBroffee/robot_control/README.md

 /bd0a/usr/llvm/<br>
 /bd0a/usr/include/<br>

-3.In the vxworks7-ros2-build directory: git clone ssh://git@bitbucket.wrs.com:7999/~mdragusu/ball_follower_robot.git<br>
+3.Inside the vxworks7-ros2-build directory, copy this repository here.<br>

 4.Copy the files from ball_follower_robot/mqtt_vxworks/qemu_ia_sdk/ into the SDK folder.
 It will also be necessary to copy the contents of qemu_ia_sdk/toolkit/include/usr/lib/common into export/root/usr/lib. <br>